SatyajeetVishwakarma/ShiftIt/README.md

 # About

 ShiftIt is an application for OSX that allows you to quickly manipulate window position and size using keyboard shortcuts.
 It intends to become a full featured window organizer for OSX.
-It is a complete rewrite of the original [ShiftIt][1] by [Aravindkumar Rajendiran][2] which is not longer under development.
+It is a complete rewrite of the original [ShiftIt][1] by [Aravindkumar Rajendiran][2] which is no longer under development.
 For discussing any sort of stuff about this app, please create a new issue [right here][3].

 License: [GNU General Public License v3][5]